 A final agreement between Council and Parliament on Erasmus depends on the conclusion of negotiations on the next multi-annual EU budget 2021-2027.
 This determines the final amount budgeted for the programme.
 The Commission has the ambitious goal to reach an agreement before the elections to the European Parliament in May 2019.
 However, it is questionable if this will succeed.

-Until the 3rd of August, interested citizens and stakeholders can give their opinion on the Commission's proposal for Erasmus through an open consultation by the Commission.
-To the consultation
+Interested citizens and stakeholders can give their opinion on the Commission’s proposal for Erasmus through an open consultation by the Commission.